UCSBCarpentry/CustomLibraryWebscraping/_episodes/03-manual-scraping.md

 >
 > > ## solution
 > > In the first case telling that the element in the first node of that particular div is consistent throughout other names on the website.
 Omitting it won’t change the outcome, as you are describing that you are interested in the content of that div child node.
-> > If you provide the path with the extra `/a` you are telling Scraper to get the information that is in another child node, which happens to also include the faculty name, linking to a bio webpage.
+> > If you provide the path with the extra `/a` you are telling Scraper to get the information that is in another child node, which happens to also include the faculty name, linking it to a bio webpage.
 Again, including `[1]` or not does not change the outcome.
 > >
 > >![Jewish Studies Scraper with 4 paths leading to the same result]({{ page.root }}/fig/Image8.png)
 > {: .solution}